 Making Butternut Squash Stuffing is super easy.
 Although the recipe card might show a lot of ingredients, the process is pretty straightforward.
-Here is a detailed step by step guide on making this delicious vegan stuffing:
+Here is a detailed step-by-step guide to making this delicious vegan stuffing:

-Step 1: Cut the bread loaf into equal cubes, set it aside in a large bowl.
+Step 1: Cut the bread loaf into equal cubes, and set it aside in a large bowl.

 Step 4: Cook the vegan sausages for about 8 to 10 minutes or until they are tender and get a golden color.

-Step 7: Transfer this stuffing mixture to a greased casserole pan and place it in a preheated oven for about 30 minutes at 350-degree F or until the top gets color.
+Step 7: Transfer this stuffing mixture to a greased casserole pan and place it in a preheated oven for about 30 minutes at 350 degrees F or until the top gets color.